shinokada/svelte-cryptocurrency-icons/README.md

 ## CSS framworks suport

-Use the `class` prop to change size, colors and add additional css.
+Use the `class` prop to change size and add additional css.

 Tailwind CSS example: